Jayabharathi-fs/web-foundations-week1/git-github-guide.md

 - Opened a pull request to merge the branch into main

-  - Title: Week 1 Submission – Your Name
-  - Description: Summarize what you’re submitting

 - Assigned fsthangaraj as the reviewer in the PR